George Anson (British Army officer, born 1769): Outside conflict

 Aside from his military career he also sat as Member of Parliament for Lichfield from 1806 to 1841.
 He was also the Groom of the Bedchamber to Prince Albert from 1836 to September 1841.
 In 1846 he was appointed the lieutenant-governor of the Royal Hospital, Chelsea and became governor in May 1849.

 Marriage and descendants

 Anson married Frances, daughter of John William Hamilton, in 1800.
-She was also the sister of Sir Frederick Hamilton.
+She was also the sister of Sir Frederick Hamilton, 5th Baronet of Silverton Hill.
 They had six sons and five daughters.

 Their son Talavera Vernon Anson became an admiral in the Royal Navy.

 Another son, Thomas Anson, was a first-class cricketer.

 Their daughter Julia married Sir Arthur Brinsley Brooke and served as a lady in waiting to Queen Victoria.

 Lady Anson died in 1834.
 Anson survived her by fifteen years and died at the Royal Hospital, Chelsea, in November 1849.

 In Who Do You Think You Are?, transmitted on the BBC on 18 October 2007, it was discovered that Sir Matthew Pinsent, the multiple gold medal Olympic rower, is a direct descendant of Sir George Anson.